chriswallace/chriswallace.net/index.md

 <div class="bio-section min-h-screen flex items-center relative overflow-hidden">
         <div class="content-container-wo py-24">
                 <div class="bio-content max-w-6xl mx-auto">
-                        <h2 class="bio-paragraph bio-text ~text-4xl/7xl font-heading-light font-light leading-tight" data-splitting>I'm a design leader with over 20 years of experience building teams, mentoring designers, and creating high-craft digital experiences.
-Most recently, I was Head of Design at a stealth AI startup where I built the design organization from the ground up.
-Before that, I spent time at Roblox working on creator tools and marketplace experiences that millions of users interact with daily.
-At Candy Digital, I led product design for their NFT marketplace and collectibles platform, working closely with major sports leagues like MLB and NFL.
-I'm passionate about bridging the gap between cutting-edge technology and human-centered design.
-When I'm not designing, you'll find me exploring generative art, tinkering with new technologies, or mentoring the next generation of designers.
-I believe great design happens when talented people collaborate with purpose and craft.</h2>
+                        <h2 class="bio-paragraph bio-text ~text-4xl/7xl font-heading-light font-light leading-tight" data-splitting>I'm a design leader and serial founder with 20 years pioneering digital products in entertainment, sports, publishing, and now AI.
+With $30 million+ in successful exits, I've founded, bought, and built companies of 2 to 250+ employees and driven tens of millions in revenue.
+After all these years in the industry, two things continue to drive me: helping people and building awesome products.</h2>
                 </div>
         </div>
 </div>